Native American Indian Spa Treatments

 Cleansing and Clearing

-Cleansing and ClearingFrom ancient traditions, herbs and plants are used to perform the sacred smoke blessing.
-It is a ritual of cleansing and purification for the physical and spiritual bodies.
-Smudging calls on the spirits of sacred herbs and plants to drive away negative energies and to restore balance.
+In ancient traditions, herbs and plants have performed the sacred smoke blessing.
+It is a cleansing and purification ritual for the physical and spiritual bodies.
+Smudging calls on the spirits of sacred herbs and plants to drive away negative energies and restore balance.

-Smudging is used to cleanse and balance the auric energies of people and used to clear space energy within home and work environments.
-Smudging is also used to cleanse and remove negative energies from crystals, gemstones and other natural and healing objects.
+Smudging is used to cleanse and balance people’s auric energies and clear space energy within home and work environments.
+Smudging also cleanses and removes negative energies from crystals, gemstones, and other natural and healing objects.

 Herbs most often used in smudging are sage and sweetgrass.
 Sage drives out negative thoughts, energies, spirits, and influences.
 Sweetgrass is used to attract positive energies after the negative energies are banished.

-The herbs are burnt on their own or in mixtures, depending on tradition and required effect.
+Depending on tradition and the required effect, the herbs are burnt independently or in mixtures.
 Here are some other herbs and plants that may be used in smudging along with their spiritual properties:

 Cedar

 This plant can also be used to purify, especially for negative emotions.
-Cedar needles are also used to cleanse and bring balance to the emotions and to the male/female (yin/yang) elements.
-To clear one’s actions and to promote forgiveness.
+Cedar needles are also used to cleanse and balance emotions and male/female (yin/yang) elements.
+To clear one’s actions and promote forgiveness.

 Copal

-This resin was used by the Mayans as food for the Gods.
-They believe that as the smoke of the Copal would rise, it would carry their prayers to the ears of the Gods.
+The Mayans used this resin as food for the Gods.
+They believe that as the smoke of the Copal rises, it will carry their prayers to the ears of the Gods.
 Copal is used in divination and in purification ceremonies.
 Copal is the Frankincense of the Western Hemisphere.

 Desert Sage

 This plant will drive out negative energies, spirits, and influences.
 Use this as a smudge to purify people and places before any sacred ceremony.
-The powerful cleansing vibration it emits when burned is used to purify the subtle energies of one”s aura, as well as personal and ceremonial space or healing and ceremonial tools, such as pipes and crystals, and cards.
+The powerful cleansing vibration it emits when burned is used to purify the subtle energies of one’s aura, as well as personal and ceremonial space or healing and ceremonial tools, such as pipes, crystals, and cards.

 Juniper